manishdevraj/jarvis/README.md

 [source](src/main/java/org/javainaction/greedy)

-Algorithms with greedy approach and using data structure suitable to get to the solution
+Algorithms with greedy approach tend to get solved by choosing greedy choices and using data structure suitable to get to the solution

 * Find a possible events that can be attended in a conference
 * Partition a pattern of string such that each partition has at most single character
 * Find if we can jump to the end of the array from starting position
+* Minimum waiting time to execute jobs
+* Find the starting city from where we can travel clockwise to all other cities
+* Find if we can complete travel from any point where we have cost and fuel from that point
+* Find maximum or minimum speed for Tandem bicycle
+* Assign task such that all tasks are executed as fast as possible

 ### [[⬆]](#toc) <a name='tries'>Tries</a>